January 19, 2016

 "Commerce Bank is a strong believer in promoting financial education and helping teens understand the importance of making good financial decisions," said Adam Steven, Executive Vice President for Commerce Bank.
 "Financial Football teaches students how to set a budget, how to save and even how credit and investing works.
 These are skills that will last a lifetime.
 Commerce Bank is proud to work with Visa and Treasurer Estes to support this program."

 In its tenth season, Financial Football is the centerpiece of Visa's nationwide education initiative, with the NFL and NFL PLAYERS, designed to help students tackle their financial futures.
 Financial Football is available online at kansas.financialfootball.com and puts students' fiscal knowledge to the test in a simulation game environment by combining the structure and rules of the NFL with financial education questions of varying difficulty.
-Visa has also released the game as a free iPhone app on iTunes, along with an optimized HD iPad version.
+Visa has also released the game as a free Android or iOS app.

 "At Visa we believe that the best path toward financial literacy for both students and consumers is the partnership between the public and private sector.
 We are most effective spreading the message of sound money management when we work together," said Hugh Norton, Head of U.S. Financial Education, Visa Inc. "We are proud to join with Kansas State Treasurer Ron Estes, Commerce Bank and the NFL with the shared goal of improving the financial literacy of all Kansans."